ByteFan/byteball-for-web-merchant/README.md

 Per sale commission: 1000 Bytes + 0.9% fee

-## Download
+## Implementation
-Easy implementation, nothing to install, 100% script solution, platform wise independent.
+Easy implementation, nothing to download, 100% script solution, platform wise independent.

-See the file example.html and the documentation for the integration and customization of the Byteball payment button.
+See the file example.html and the documentation for the integration and customization of the Byteball for merchants quick payment button.

 ## Documentation
 See the Wiki section for documentation.